 These incredible vegan biscuits take only 7 basic pantry items and come together easily.
 They are simple, fast, and super delicious!
 For the flakiest, most tender, tallest biscuits, I get the best results when the butter is cold, the oven is hot, and I don't overwork the dough.

 - Preheat the oven.
 You want it hot so the biscuits rise up!

-- Keep the ingredients cold (butter and milk).
+- Keep the ingredients cold (dairy free butter and plant based milk).

 - Cut the butter into the dough until pea-sized pieces covered in flour.

 - Don't overwork the dough.

 - Laminate the dough to create flaky layers.

 Keep the butter cold and don't over handle or overwork the dough.
 The heat from your hands can melt the butter in the dough.
 Try to keep the butter in solid bits to create those flaky, tender layers.

 Laminating the dough helps build the layers for tender flakiness.
 To do that, fold the dough over itself and press down, fold and press, fold and press, grabbing the crumbly bits and pieces as you go.

 Maybe 8 to 10 folds should do it.